Introduction: Import Medical Devices in India

 --------------Blog Contact Form-------------

 The Central Drugs Standard Control Organization (CDSCO) under the Directorate General of Health Services, Ministry of Health & Family Welfare, and Government of India is the National Regulatory Authority (NRA) of India having its headquarters at FDA Bhawan, Kotla Road, New Delhi and has six zonal offices, four sub-zonal, thirteen port offices and seven nationwide laboratories.
-The Drugs & Cosmetics Act, 1940 and the 1945 Act entrusted various responsibilities to state and government authorities in drug and cosmetic control.
-It envisages the uniform implementation of the provisions of the Law and Regulations made to ensure the safety, rights and well-being of patients through drug and cosmetic control.
-CDSCO continues to deliver transparency, accountability and uniformity in its work to ensure the safety, efficiency and quality of medical products manufactured, imported and distributed.
-Under the Drugs and Cosmetics Act, CDSCO is responsible for drug adoption, clinical Trials, setting drug standards, regulating the quality of imported drugs and co-ordinating the activities of Government Drug Administration Organizations by providing expert advice with a view to bringing uniformity to the application of the Drugs and Cosmetics Act.
-Additional CDSCO and state regulators, jointly oversee the licensing of specific categories of critical drugs such as blood and blood products, IV V Fluids, Vaccine and Sera.
+The Drugs & Cosmetics Act, of 1940 and the 1945 Act entrusted various responsibilities to state and government authorities in drug and cosmetic control.
+It envisages the uniform implementation of the provisions of the laws and Regulations made to ensure the safety, rights, and well-being of patients through drug and cosmetic control.
+CDSCO continues to deliver transparency, accountability, and uniformity in its work to ensure the safety, efficiency, and quality of medical products manufactured, imported, and distributed.
+Under the Drugs and Cosmetics Act, CDSCO is responsible for drug adoption, clinical Trials, setting drug standards, regulating the quality of imported drugs, and co-ordinating the activities of Government Drug Administration Organizations by providing expert advice with a view to bringing uniformity to the application of the Drugs and Cosmetics Act.
+Additional CDSCO and state regulators, jointly oversee the licensing of specific categories of critical drugs such as blood and blood products, IV V Fluids, Vaccine, and Sera.

-Central Drug Standard Control Organisation (CDSCO) is the authority that is responsible for import of diagnostic devices.
-Diagnostic medical equipment are the devices that are used for observing and measuring various aspects of a patient’s health in order to form a diagnosis.
-Doctor can prescribe medicine and any treatment plan only after diagnosis.
-These devices are present in outpatient care centres for paediatrics and adults, intensive care units and inpatient hospital as well as in emergency rooms.
-It is a pivotal part of the Medical science and are the base of every treatment, medical experiment, surgery etc. In furtherance of observing their importance and efficiency, guidelines regarding diagnostic kits have been promulgated in New Devices Rules, 2017.
-After 1st January 2018, regulation of all diagnostic kits, whether In-vitro and In-vivo, are under New Medical Rules 2017.
-All diagnostic kits are required to get license for manufacturing, sale and use in India as per their classification, whether produced in India or in any foreign country.
+Central Drug Standard Control Organisation (CDSCO) is the authority that is responsible for the import of diagnostic devices.
+Diagnostic medical equipment is the devices that are used for observing and measuring various aspects of a patient’s health in order to form a diagnosis.
+Doctors can prescribe medicine and any treatment plan only after diagnosis.
+These devices are present in outpatient care centers for pediatrics and adults, intensive care units, and inpatient hospitals as well as in emergency rooms.
+It is a pivotal part of Medical science and is the base of every treatment, medical experiment, surgery, etc. In furtherance of observing their importance and efficiency, guidelines regarding diagnostic kits have been promulgated in New Devices Rules, 2017.
+After 1st January 2018, regulation of all diagnostic kits, whether In-vitro or In-vivo, are under New Medical Rules 2017.
+All diagnostic kits are required to get a license for manufacturing, sale, and use in India as per their classification, whether produced in India or in any foreign country.
 For the purpose of import of diagnostic devices certain license is also required by the CDSCO.

 - Classification of In vitro diagnostic medical devices is done on the basis of risk parameters as per Part II of the first schedule, which is as under: